Innovation and Impact awards offer funding for pilot research projects

-Penn State College of Medicine’s Innovation and Impact awards help to fund of pilot research projects exhibiting innovative approaches to significant problems where the possible outcome of the research could yield substantial impact on our understanding of biological processes, health, education or the community.
+Penn State College of Medicine’s Innovation and Impact awards help to fund pilot research projects exhibiting innovative approaches to critical research areas where the research outcomes could yield substantial impact on the understanding of disease prevention, treatment methodologies and disparities in health status.

-Innovation can be manifested as an idea or hypothesis, device or process that would not be obvious to those in the field.
-High-impact proposals are those that address problems or challenges of immediate concern.
+The ultimate goal of research supported by Innovation and Impact awards should be to improve the health of Pennsylvanians.
+Innovation can be manifest as an idea or hypothesis, device or process that would not be obvious to those in the field.
+High-impact proposals are those that address complex problems or challenges of immediate concern.

 Submission information will be provided when applications are being accepted.